cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Be aware of the type of data accepted in VizieR
+- Define the type of data accepted in VizieR
-- Keep some FAIR principles in mind when preparing the data
+- Prepare your data, integrating the FAIR principles

 ::::::::::::::::::::::::::::::::::::::::::::::::